agahkarakuzu/myelin-meta-analysis/_site/content/intro.md

 <br>

-This Jupyter Notebook explores an important aspect of quantitative magnetic resonance imaging (qMRI): **validation**.
+This Jupyter Book explores an important aspect of quantitative magnetic resonance imaging (qMRI): **validation**.
 Focusing specifically on **myelin measures**, we show the results of our **meta-analysis comparing quantitative MRI with histology**.
 [The full preprint is available on bioRxiv.](https://www.biorxiv.org/content/10.1101/2020.07.13.200972v2)

 **Why myelin?** Myelin is a key component of the central nervous system.
 The myelin sheaths insulate axons with a triple effect: allowing fast electrical conduction, protecting the axon, and providing trophic support.
 The conduction velocity regulation has become an important research topic, with evidence of activity-dependent myelination as an additional mechanism of plasticity.
 Myelin is also relevant from a clinical perspective, given that demyelination is often observed in several neurological diseases such as multiple sclerosis.